joeybright/questionbot/README.md

 ### A note on the anonymous element of questionbot

 questionbot is not 100% anonymous.
-This is because owners of a Slack organization that uses Slack pro can [download the entire message history for their organization, including private messages](https://evidation.slack.com/pricing/plus).
+This is because owners of a Slack organization that uses Slack Plus can [download the entire message history for their organization, including private messages](https://evidation.slack.com/pricing/plus) as part of compliance.

 For all intents and purposes, questionbot remains anonymous to everyone who does not have access to that functionality, including non-administrative members of your team.
-However, if you choose to use questionbot in your organization, be aware that if someone with administrative access to Slack could gain knowledge of who asked what questions.
+However, if you choose to use questionbot in your organization, be aware that someone with administrative access to Slack could gain knowledge of who asked what questions.

 ## Configuring questionbot